zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/2-build-composite-to-validate-payment.md

     ![](images/2/sensor.png)

 7. Deploy and test the project.
-Optional: Use the debugging tool within JDeveloper to explore.

     ![](images/2/deployment.png)

+8. Optional: Use the debugging tool within JDeveloper to explore.
+   In SOA Suite 12c, there is facility to set breakpoints in the composite editor, BPEL process.
+You’re able to stop at breakpoints, look at the data, step into, step out and so on.
+In a BPEL process, you’re also able to change the value of a variable while debugging.

 ### Details: ###
-To start, please go to Chapter 2, from <ins>**page 11 to 53** in the  SOASuite12c_Tutorial.pdf</ins> document.
+For details of how to instructions, please go to Chapter 2, from <ins>**page 11 to 53** in the  SOASuite12c_Tutorial.pdf</ins> document.

 The lab tutorial pdf document can be found on the desktop of your OCI Linux instance.